iilei/terraform-provider-idgen/README.rst

 Alphabet Presets
 ----------------

-Both NanoID and Proquint support configurable alphabets.
+NanoID supports configurable alphabets.
 You can either use **named presets** for convenience or provide a **custom string** of allowed characters.

 .. list-table::
    :header-rows: 1